rclasen/qmk_firmware/readme.md

   with the alphas on the outermost columns!
 While I'm heavily into columnar stagger I'm surprised how good I get along with a plain ortho layout.
-Though, my thumbs often loose their homing key -> needs significantly differnt caps for thumbs!
+Though, my thumbs often loose their homing key -> needs significantly different caps for thumbs!
 On dox/diverge this is accomplished by the gap between bottom row and thumb cluster.
 Pro micro prevents later access to switches/leds/... and creates extra height.